ga-wdi-exercises/love_song/readme.md

 $ touch index.html
 ```

-Add this boilerplate HTML to `index.html`:
+Add this boilerplate HTML to `index.html` using Atom.

+> ...or SublimeText, or whatever text editor you're using.
+You can just copy and paste this entire chunk.

 ```html
 <!DOCTYPE html>